 Leather has long been synonymous with luxury.
 Soft and smooth, it provides comfort and class and is extremely durable and easy to care for.
 While associated with affluence, leather is no longer out of reach financially.
-At Slumberland, we carry a broad range of leather furniture (from sofas and sectionals to chairs and ottomans) to meet a wide variety of budgets.
+At Slumberland, we carry a broad range of leather furniture (from sofas and sectionals to living room chairs and ottomans) to meet a wide variety of budgets.

 Why Buy Leather